I haven’t always loved presenting.

 If you’re asking people to listen and trust you, you want to be sure that you have all your facts and know your information.
 Whenever I prepare for a presentation, I think about why I’m presenting the information, what I hope is gained from my presentation, and what questions might be asked once I’m finished.
 This helps me structure my presentation and organize my thoughts so I can create a “presentation roadmap.”

 It’s inevitable that you’re going to be asked a question you don’t have an answer to, and that’s O.K.
-You don’t need to pack your slides full of information, you just need to present enough to peak the interest of your audience.
+You don’t need to pack your slides full of information, you just need to present enough to inform and engage your audience.